UniUGG: Unified 3D Understanding and Generation via Geometric-Semantic Encoding: Experiments

 As shown in Tab.~\ref{tab:LLM_QA_tiny}, on VSI-Bench, BLINK, and SPAR, our encoder (\method{}~Enc.) demonstrates clear advantages on spatial reasoning tasks, which require spatial relational understanding and geometric abstraction.
 Moreover, our method also achieves competitive performance on general QA benchmarks like RealWorldQA and SEED-I, showing that spatial enhancement does not significantly impair semantic generalization.
-Compared to MASt3R encoder, which is highly geometry-focused, our model shows more consistent performance across modalities.
+Compared to the geometry-focused MASt3R encoder, our encoder shows more consistent performance across modalities.
 In general, our encoder can bridge geometry and semantics in a unified representation, balancing spatial perception and high-level semantics.